kaist-avelab/K-Radar_V1/readme.md

 [2022-12-16] We have an unidentified problem in allocating IP to our NAS server.
 We apologize for this inconvenience.

+[2022-12-19] The NAS server's URL has changed and is now accessible.

 ## Preparing the Dataset

 * Via our server

-1. To download the dataset, log in to <a href="https://kaistavelab.direct.quickconnect.to:54568/"> our server </a> with the following credentials:
+1. To download the dataset, log in to <a href="http://QuickConnect.to/kaistavelab"> our server </a> with the following credentials:
       ID       : kradards
       Password : Kradar2022
 2. Go to the "File Station" folder, and download the dataset by right-click --> download.